Living With Earthquakes

 - Once safe, monitor local news reports via battery operated radio, TV, social media, and cell phone text alerts for emergency information and instructions.

 - Check for injuries and provide assistance if you have training.
-Assist with rescues if you can do so safely.
+Assist with rescues when you can do so safely.

-- If you are near the coast, learn about tsunamis in your area.
+- When you are near the coast, learn about possible tsunamis in the area.
 If you are in an area that may have tsunamis, when the shaking stops, walk inland and to higher ground immediately.
 Monitor official reports for more information on the area’s tsunami evacuation plans.

 - Use extreme caution during post-disaster clean-up of buildings and around debris.
 Do not attempt to remove heavy debris by yourself.
 Wear protective clothing, including a long-sleeved shirt, long pants, work gloves, and sturdy, thick-soled shoes during clean-up.